starlake-ai/mcp-openapi-proxy/README.md

 ```bash
 curl https://raw.githubusercontent.com/matthewhand/mcp-openapi-proxy/refs/heads/main/examples/getzep.swagger.json
 ```
 Ensure it’s a valid OpenAPI JSON document.
-Alternatively, generate your own spec and use `file://` to point to a local file.
+Alternatively generate your own spec and use `file://` to point to a local file.

 #### 2. Configure mcp-openapi-proxy for GetZep